SamarZiadat/charlotte-the-decorator/README.md

 6. [Balsamiq](https://balsamiq.com/):
     - Balsamiq was used to create the wireframes during the design process.
 ## Testing
+### Testing User Stories from User Experience (UX) Section
+- #### First Time Visitor Goals
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+    - Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the section of their choice.
+Underneath there is a Hero Image, which is followed by an 'about section.
+    - The user has two options, click the navigation buttons or scroll down, both of which will lead to the same place, to learn more about the business.
+    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    - The site has been designed to be fluid and never to entrap the user.
+The navigation bar is fixed and follows the user's scroll, each link describes what the page they will end up at clearly.
+    3. As a First Time Visitor, I want to be able to read testimonials from past customers to determine their reputation and if they are trusted.
+    - Once the new visitor has read the About and Services sections, they will notice the Testimonials section.
+    - The user can also scroll to the bottom of the site to locate social media links in the footer.
+    - The navigation in the header, which is fixed and so follows the user as they scroll, also includes a link to the business' instagram portfolio of work.
+- #### Returning Visitor Goals
+    1. As a Returning Visitor, I want to be able to access and view the businesses' services quickly and easily.
+    2. As a Returning Visitor, I want to be able to contact the business to request a service or ask questions.
+- #### Frequent User Goals
+    1. As a Frequent User, I want to be to view newly added examples of the businesses' portfolio of work.
+    2. As a Frequent User, I want to be able to check new services the business offers.
+    2. As a Frequent User, I want to be able to contact the business to request a service, ask questions, follow-up on existing communications, or leave feedback.
 ## Deployment
 ### GitHub Pages
 The project was deployed to GitHub Pages using the following steps...